lambdaclass/pinocchio_lambda_vm/README.md

 # ErgodicVM
-Zero Knowledge Virtual Machine from scratch
+Zero Knowledge Virtual Machine from scratch implementing Pinocchio

 To start a shell in docker to develop: